pmean/build-website/text/06/DifferencesInChildren.md

 > Excessive intake of alcohol, as we know, kills brain cells.
 But
 > naturally it attacks the slowest and weakest brain cells first.
 In
 > this way, regular consumption of beer eliminates the weaker brain
 > cells, making the brain a faster and more efficient machine.
-That\'s
+That's
 > why you always feel smarter after a few beers.*
 > [www.sotallytober.com/funnies/buffalotheory.php](http://www.sotallytober.com/funnies/buffalotheory.php)